Behaviour & Emotions

 Buy now

-Every family needs a reset – probably at least once a year!
+Every family needs a reset from time to time – probably at least once a year!
+It's unlikely that your first plan will last forever.
+Some reorganising and adapting will be necessary, so give yourself permission to revisit your plans and try again.
 Lead the way with some playfulness, coupled with firmness and intentionality – and maybe throw in some good ‘old walking the talk’ too, when it comes to changes you’re instigating.
-Children respond to leadership and nothing speaks louder than a role model.
+Nothing speaks louder than a role model!

 Jenny Hale